arnekv/docs/dev/API_versioning.md

 ---
-title: "API versions"
+title: 'API versions'
-description: "Learn about Cognite API versioning. "
+description: 'Learn about Cognite API versioning and breaking and non-breaking changes.'
 ---

 Cognite's stable REST APIs are prefixed with `v1`.
 This version prefix is a long-term solution, and there are no plans to increase it in the near future.